hanami/guides/content/v2.0/views/overview.md

 end
 ```

-This view will use the template at `app/templates/home/show.html.erb`, which might look like:
+The view will use the template at `app/templates/home/show.html.erb`, which could look like:

 ```text
 <h1>Welcome to Bookshelf</h1>
 ```

-With a root route configured to call a home show action as below, we have all we need to render the home page in response to a HTTP request.
+This view and template are all that's needed to render the home page in response to a HTTP request, assuming the following route and action are defined:

-By convention, this home show action will automatically render the matching home show view.

 ```ruby
 # config/routes.rb